 - Attendance: online / in-person

 If an organisation wishes to register multiple attendees, the Platform requests that this is coordinated by a single organisation contact who is responsible for submitting the above information for all attendees.
 The Platform will send correspondence via the organisation contact.
+Each organisation is kindly asked to limit in-person attendance to up to two representatives, with registration closing once capacity is reached.
+The session will also be accessible online for additional participants.

 Conditions for Participants: Not applicable